Conditions of carriage

 (a) When Carrier is a successive carrier, Carrier is not liable for those parts of the journey performed by other carriers.
 Where Carrier is the actual carrier, Carrier is liable for an accident which causes injury or death that occurs on board the aircraft, or in the process of embarking or disembarking.
 Where Carrier is the contracting carrier but does not perform any part of the operations of carriage, Carrier is liable for an accident which causes injury or death that occurs during any part of the transportation, while on board the aircraft, or in the process of embarking or disembarking.

-(b) Carrier is not liable for damage to unchecked baggage unless such damage is caused by the negligence of Carrier.
-If there has been contributory negligence on the part of the passenger, Carrier's liability shall be subject to the applicable law relating to contributory negligence.
+(b) Carrier is not liable for any loss of or damage to unchecked baggage unless such damage is caused by the negligence of Carrier.
+If there has been contributory negligence on the part of the Passenger, Carrier's liability shall be subject to the applicable law relating to contributory negligence.

-(d) The liability of Carrier in the case of loss, damage or delay of checked baggage shall be limited to 250 French gold francs or its equivalent (US equivalent approximately $20) per kilogram and in the case of unchecked baggage shall be limited to 5,000 French gold francs or its equivalent (US equivalent approximately $400) per passenger, where the Warsaw Convention applies to your journey or 1,131 SDRs for checked and unchecked baggage where the Montreal Convention applies to your journey, provided that in either case, if in accordance with applicable law different limits of liability are applicable such different limits shall apply.
+(d) The liability of Carrier in the case of loss, damage or delay of checked baggage shall be limited to 17 SDR or its equivalent (approximately EUR 20) per kilogram and in the case of unchecked baggage shall be limited to 332 SDR or its equivalent (approximately EUR 400) per Passenger, where the Warsaw Convention applies to the journey or 1,131 SDR (approximately EUR 1,391) for checked and unchecked baggage where the Montreal Convention applies to the journey, provided that in either case, if in accordance with applicable law different limits of liability are applicable such different limits shall apply.
 For the purposes of the Convention, if the weight of the baggage is not recorded on the baggage check, it is presumed that the total weight of the checked baggage does not exceed the applicable free baggage allowance for the class of service concerned, as provided in Carrier’s Regulations.
 If in the case of checked baggage a higher valuation is declared pursuant to Article 9 Paragraph 7, the liability of Carrier shall be limited to such higher declared value.
 In the event of loss, damage or delay of part of the checked baggage, the liability limit of Carrier shall be reduced proportionately on the basis of weight to the part concerned.

 (e) Carrier's liability shall not exceed the amount of proven damages.
-Carrier shall furthermore not be liable for indirect or consequential damages.
+Carrier shall furthermore not be liable for indirect or consequential damages, unless mandated by the applicable laws.

-(h) If a passenger is carried whose age or mental or physical condition is such as to involve any hazard or risk to himself, Carrier shall not be liable for any illness, injury or disability, including death, attributable to such condition or for the aggravation of such condition.
+(h) If a Passenger is carried whose age or mental or physical condition is such as to involve any hazard or risk to himself, Carrier shall not be liable for any loss, illness, injury or disability, including death, attributable to such condition or for the aggravation of such condition.

-(i) On failure of Carrier, otherwise than in circumstances referred to in Article 8 Paragraph 1, Article 9 Paragraph 3 or Article 10 Paragraph 2(b) or (c), to provide space in the class of service for which a reservation has been duly made in accordance with Article 6 hereof without prejudice to any obligations imposed on Carrier by any relevant national laws, Carrier’s liability for damages for such failure shall be limited to reimbursement of reasonable expenses of the passenger for accommodation, meals, communications and ground transport to and from the airport, and to compensation for any other damages sustained by the passenger at a rate not exceeding US$50 per day or part thereof up to the time when Carrier is able to provide such space either on another of its own services or on the services of another carrier.
+(i) On failure of Carrier, other than in circumstances referred to in Article 3 Paragraph 3, Article 8 Paragraph 1, Article 9 Paragraph 3 or Article 10 Paragraph 2(b) or 2(c) or 3, to provide space in the class of service for which a reservation has been duly made in accordance with Article 6 hereof without prejudice to any obligations imposed on Carrier by the applicable Convention or any relevant national laws, Carrier’s liability for damages for such failure shall be limited to reimbursement of reasonable expenses of the Passenger for accommodation, meals, communications and ground transport to and from the airport, and to compensation for any other damages sustained by the Passenger at a rate not exceeding US$50 per day or part thereof up to the time when Carrier is able to provide such space either on another of its own services or on the services of another carrier.

 (j) Any exclusion or limitation of liability of Carrier shall apply to and be for the benefit of agents, employees and representatives of Carrier and any person whose aircraft is used by Carrier and such person's agents, employees and representatives.
 The aggregate amount recoverable from Carrier and from such agents, employees, representatives and persons shall not exceed the amount of Carrier's limit of liability.